 A minimum of two years clinical experience in an acute pediatric setting, previous management experience preferred.

-Current BLS, PALS, ENPC or NRP certification as per unit specialty as outlined in policy.
+Current BLS, PALS, ENPC or NRP certification as per unit specialty as outline in policy.